Konafets/DrupalVM/README.rst

 Description
 ===========

-Installs and configures Drupal; it creates the drupal db user, db password and the database;
+Installs and configures a virtual machine with `Vagrant <http://www.vagrantup.com/>`_ and also installs and configure a Drupal; it creates the Drupal db user, db password and the database; Furthermore you are able to manage modules and languages.
-You will need to manually complete the installation step by visiting http://server_fqdn/install.php

 ============
 Requirements
 ============

+First you need to install `VirtualBox <https://www.virtualbox.org/>`_, Vagrant and of course Ruby and Chef-Solo.

 Platform:
 ---------